ibrado/jekyll-paginate-content/README.md

       comments: true
 ```

-In your layout, you then use something like
+In your layout, you'd use something like

 ```html
 {% if post.comments %}